wkumari/draft-vandergaast-edns-client-subnet/README.md

    because the response is invariant across the network space.
 The answer is suitable for all clients for the duration of its TTL.

-   The specific logic that an Authoritative Nameserver uses to choose an optimized response is not in the scope of this document.
-   Implementers are encouraged, however, to consider carefully their selection of SCOPE PREFIX-LENGTH for the response in the event that an optimal response cannot be determined.
+   The specific logic that an Authoritative Nameserver uses to choose a tailored response is not in the scope of this document.
+Implementers are encouraged, however, to consider carefully their selection of SCOPE PREFIX-LENGTH for the response in the event that the best tailored response cannot be determined.

-   If the authorative nameserver operator configures a more specific (longer prefix-length) optimized response within a configured less specific (shorter prefix-length) response implmentations can either:
+   If the authorative nameserver operator configures a more specific (longer prefix-length) tailored response within a configured less specific (shorter prefix-length) response implementations can either:

    1. Alert the operator that the order of queries will determine which answers get cached.
-The implemention may warn and continue or treat this as an error and refuse to lead the configuration or
+The implemention may warn and continue or treat this as an error and refuse to load the configuration, or,